 Manchester Metropolitan University Conference and Events

-Exceptional customer service, state-of-the-art technology and accessible buildings make Manchester Metropolitan University a great venue for events.
+Exceptional customer service, integrated technology and accessible buildings make Manchester Metropolitan University a great venue for events.
 Located in the city centre, the University is accessible from major transport links and has excellent public transport options.

 Manchester Met offers a range of innovative and flexible spaces, which can cater for conferences, exhibitions, networking events and much more.
 The Business School and Geoffrey Manton building have multiple facilities ideal for conferences alongside the Brooks building at Birley, which is adjacent to Visit England 4 star accredited campus accommodation.
 The School of Art’s Benzie building is a spectacular venue for receptions and product launches and offers a unique city-centre roof terrace.
 All venues include free high-speed WiFi, integrated audio-visual equipment and an IT support team onsite at no hidden costs.

-The University is committed to sustainability with awards including the Green Tourism Gold, AIM Higher Silver accreditation and the Greater Manchester Sustainable Tourism award.
+The University is committed to sustainability with awards including Green Tourism Gold, AIM Higher Silver accreditation and the Greater Manchester Sustainable Tourism award.
 The modern conference facilities in the academic buildings are at the forefront of green development, with the Birley site committed to being zero-rated for water, waste and energy.

 A team of professional event organisers, first class conference facilities and excellent hospitality ensures a winning combination for a successful event.